simgrid/simgrid/docs/source/Configuring_SimGrid.rst

  - %p: Priority name (LOG4J compatible)

  - %h: Hostname (SimGrid extension)
- - %P: Actor name (SimGrid extension -- note that with SMPI this is the integer value of the process rank)
+ - %a: Actor name (SimGrid extension -- note that with SMPI this is the integer value of the process rank)
  - %i: Actor PID (SimGrid extension -- this is a 'i' as in 'i'dea)
  - %t: Thread "name" (LOG4J compatible -- actually the address of the thread in memory)